Extra Meatballs Mean

 Refrigerate mix for a couple hours before frying.

-In a large frying pan, cover bottom with Olive oil and heat on medium.
+In a Presto 06626 11 inch Electric Skillet w/glass lid, cover bottom with Olive oil and heat on medium.

 While oil is heating, take small amounts of the meat mixture and form small to medium size balls by rolling each piece between palms of hands making a rolling motion.